 India Short Tour Itinerary

-Delhi embodies the synthesis between historic and modern India, featuring a frantic mix of medieval architecture, broad avenues, and modern design. and are highlights of our .
+Delhi embodies the synthesis between historic and modern India, featuring a frantic mix of medieval architecture, broad avenues, and modern design.
+Old Delhi and New Delhi are highlights of our day tour.
 Few cities have been built and rebuilt as many times as Delhi, with at least eight independent cities being established here, each leaving its ruins in the patchwork of the modern city.
 The earliest reference to a city in the Delhi area was made in the Mahabharata, with Delhi supposed to be Indraprastha, the legendary city of the Pandavas.
 Throughout its history Delhi has been ruled by numerous successive kingdoms, and has served the purpose of a religious, economic, and political hubs, and at one point a bastion against the invading Mongols.
 As the capital city, Delhi is home to important centres of religious, cultural and economic life and is a popular starting point for visitors to India.

 Jaipur the legendary ‘Pink City’, epitomises the beauty and grandeur of historic India.
 The city takes its name from its founder, Maharaja Sawai Jai Singh, one of 18th century India’s most enlightened monarchs.
 Fascinated with astronomy, mathematics and science, Jai Singh worked with the Bengali architect and scholar Vidyadhar Bhattacharya to create Northern India’s first planned city, following a grid system.
 The city was later repainted completely in pale pink (traditionally the colour of hospitality) by Maharaja Ram Singh to welcome the Prince of Wales (later Edward VIII) in 1876.
 Today, all residents of the Old City are required by law to keep their buildings painted in pale salmon pink, upholding the historic image of the city.